 Then there was a second generation who all had been born in the wilderness.
 They grew up thinking, there must be a better place somewhere so let’s go.
 And they went in.
 But the people who had the slave mentality didn’t go in to take possession of the new opportunities.
 That’s what happens many times in various regions.
 The first years it doesn’t always come together the way you want it to.
 Possibly with some of the older men you are training it doesn’t come together.
-Then out of the second generation there begin to come people who grasp the vision of CBLT.
+Then out of the second generation there begin to come people who grasp the vision of New Life for Churches.

 V. GOD OFTEN REFINES THE LEADER’S CHARACTER IN OBSCURITY